spinalcordtoolbox/sct_docker/README.rst

    To check that X forwarding is working well write ``fsleyes &`` in LXterminal and FSLeyes should open, depending on how fast your computer is FSLeyes may take a few seconds to open.

+   If fsleyes is not working in the LXterminal :
+   - Check if it working by running ``fsleyes &`` in the docker quickstart terminal
+	- if it works, run all the command in the docker terminal.

+	- If it throws the error `` Unable to access the X Display, is $DISPLAY set properly?`` follow these next step:
+		- Run 'echo $DISPLAY' on the emulated Xming terminal
+		- Copy the output address
+		- Run export DISPLAY=<previously obtained adress> on the docker quickstart terminal
+		- Run fsleyes & (on the docker quickstart terminal) to check if it is working

    Notes: